FrankFlitton/vue-2-img/README.md

 - Plays nice with CORS out of the box
 - CSS filter support on `<img>` elements
 - Return a base64 image, blob, or canvas element
+- Open the PDF or image file in a new window
-- Execute a callback to modify the image data before it's returned
+- Pass in a callback or use promises to use the image data in your app
 - Returns promises for easy async workflows

 ## Installation